 They're one of our closest relatives in the animal kingdom, genetically speaking, but how much do you really know about chimps?
 Jane Storr, Senior keeper at ZSL Whipsnade Zoo, lifts the lid on their daily life.

 Chimps live in what are called fission-fusion societies - small, changeable family groups (typically a mother and her sons) within a larger community of as many as 60 to 130 chimps.

-At ZSL Whipsnade Zoo, we have an adult family group of six chimps.
-Niki is our dominant male, and Bonnie is the mother of his two sons, Phil and Elvis, which makes her very high-ranking.
-Niki is besotted with Bonnie and rarely lets her out of his sight, while she is a devoted, protective mum.
+At ZSL Whipsnade Zoo, we have an adult family group of chimps.
+Bonnie is the mother of two sons, Phil and Elvis, which makes her very high-ranking.
 She'll let her youngest, Elvis, ride on her back, even though he's a bit old for that!
 The group also includes male Grant and 'adopted aunt' Koko.

 2. Chimps are more closely related to us than to gorillas